pomegranatebee/hyperv-debian/README.md

 # Install a Debian machine on Hyper-V

 1. Download an amd64 image from https://www.debian.org/distrib/netinst.
 "Small CDs or USB sticks" works.
 As of 2024-01-15, Microsoft only claims support for Debian 10/11, but I am using Debian 12 currently with no issues.
 2. Use the creation wizard (New -> Virtual Machine) in Hyper-V. Default settings are fine.
-Recommend "Generation 2" virtual machine.
-"Generation 1" virtual machines have issues if you want to use Xfce as a DE.
+Recommend "Generation 2" virtual machine; "Generation 1" virtual machines have issues if you want to use Xfce for your desktop environment.
 3. Create root password and store in password manager.
 4. Create default user *<default_username>*.
 5. Create default password and store in password manager.